haddaddina/hw4/README.md

 var x = 10; x < width-10; x = x + 10: in the first appearance the number 10 is what the x value is so that sets the location of the first line.
 The second appearance of the number 10 is where the last line is drawn.
 The third appearance of the number 10 is the spacing between each line drawn.

 How many times does the loop body run each frame, once the x and y arrays are full?
+The forloop runs 50 times.

 What are two ways of increasing the spacing between rings?
+You would change the number that i equals to.

 How can you make the ellipse trail longer?
+By changing the I variable in the forloop and put i = i +5.